SDTC-CPMed/DigiTwin_framework/README.md

     <img src="https://user-images.githubusercontent.com/51739216/155744562-c6748942-bb6f-4fb7-b602-1b0be72e8aaf.png" width="450" />

-**Note:** For downstream codes to run smoothly, create a directory "data/IPA_UR-prediction", and one subdirectory per time point, eg. "UR_0h_HA_vs_HC".
+**Note:** For downstream codes to run smoothly, create a directory "data/IPA_UR-prediction", and one sub-directory per time point, eg. "UR_0h_HA_vs_HC".
-The time point must be part of the sub-direcroty naming.
+The time point must be part of the sub-directory naming.
-Save the output files from IPA into their respective sub-directories.
+Save all the output files from IPA (step 8 above) into their respective sub-directories.
 Name the files according to the following structure: "celltype_timepoint_otherInfo.xls", eg. "Bcells_0h_HA_vs_HC.xls".

 ***Table 1.** Example output from IPA UR prediction.*